Vacant Unit Tax

 In all cases, regimes that used the Voluntary Vacant Unit Declaration or Complaint-Based method have been ineffective in capturing vacant units and reducing vacancies in the cities.
 In comparison, those using the mandatory declaration have had much more success.

 Yes, an annual declaration will be required each year.
 Declarations are required annually to ensure that the VUT is applied accurately and reflects any changes in how the property was used.
 The City does not have any reliable method to ensure all property occupancy changes are captured.
-The City will send a letter in December of each year to remind you to complete the declaration.

 The City does not have access to that information as it is protected under the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA).
 Further, water and hydro usage data would not accurately indicate how the property was occupied.
 For example, a principal residence could record low usage due to travel, work contracts, extensive renovations, military postings, or schooling.